marilyne-linkurious/documentation/content/admin/content/search/index.md

 Linkurious allow you to search your graph using natural full-text search.

 In order to offer the search feature out-of-the-box, Linkurious ships with an embedded
 {{es}} server.
-The option allow for zero-configuration deployment in many cases.
+This option allow for zero-configuration deployment in many cases.

 ## Indexing your graph data